executors/executors/explanatory.md

 `possibly_blocking_execute` asynchronously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
-The created execution agent calls `std::forward<Function>(func)()`. `possibly_blocking_execute` may or may not the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.
+The created execution agent calls `std::forward<Function>(func)()`. `possibly_blocking_execute` may or may not block the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.
 The allocator `alloc` can be used to allocate memory for `func`.